danieleades/requiem/docs/src/working-with-requirements/file-format.md

 **Case sensitive**: `USR-001.md` and `usr-001.md` are different files (though the latter won't be recognized as a requirement).

 **Extension**: Must be `.md`.

+**HRID Consistency**: The HRID in the filename should match the HRID in the first heading.
+For example, `USR-001.md` should contain `# USR-001 Title`.
+The filename is authoritative for determining the HRID.

 If the filename doesn't match the HRID format, Requiem will:
 - Ignore the file (if `allow_unrecognised = true` in config)